Ali-Mikael/Pen-testing/h6-shells.md

 ```
 But to no avail...

-So I did some digging and stumbled upon some old [source code](<https://github.com/BishopFox/sliver/blob/93e772f5bf81c59ca25033e1d6d40138f615b4b8/client/command/generate/generate-stager.go#L18>) for that specific feature at: `sliver/client/command/generate/generate-stager.go` which had the latest `commit` 4 years ago..
+So I did some digging and stumbled upon some old [source code](<https://github.com/BishopFox/sliver/blob/93e772f5bf81c59ca25033e1d6d40138f615b4b8/client/command/generate/generate-stager.go#L18>) for that specific feature at: `sliver/client/command/generate/generate-stager.go` which had the latest `commit` 4 years ago..[10]

-And from the [new source code](<https://github.com/BishopFox/sliver/tree/master/client/command/generate>) at `sliver/client/command/generate/` the same file is **gone**..
+And from the [new source code](<https://github.com/BishopFox/sliver/tree/master/client/command/generate>) at `sliver/client/command/generate/` the same file is **gone**..[11]

 BUT, I did however manage to find 2 new files in the source
 - `profiles-stage.go`